-A variety of education classes for adults are held each Sunday during the school year (except the Sunday following Christmas and during the month of August) September through June, from 9:30 to 10:30 a.m. in the Center for Education (CE) Building.
+A variety of education classes for adults are held most Sundays during the school year, September through May, from 8:45 to 9:30 a.m. in the Center for Education (CE) Building.

 Bible Study Class